Tool Installation & Management

 Discovering Tools

-1. Click "Tool Marketplace" in the sidebar
+1. Click "Tools Marketplace" in the sidebar

 • Name and description